hakanayaz/PIRQ_Draft/Module 1/C_C++/README.md

 Target triple information starts with the architecture "arm64", then Vendor "apple", then system "macosx12.0.0".

-In the IR representation semicolons ";" are using for the comment and "i64" means long data type and same logic "i32" represents the integer data type.
-Another important outcome is the numbers at the code for example "10" defined as a if.then boolen operator, "13" defined as a "if.else" operator, and "17" defined as a "if.end" operator.
+In the IR representation semicolons ";" are using for comments, "i64" means long data type, "i32" represents the integer data type etc. Another important mechanism to note are the numbers embedded within the code.
+For example "10" is defined as an if.then boolean operator, "13" is defined as an "if.else" operator, and "17" defined as an "if.end" operator.

 ## Extra Source

-To be able to build IR, some web pages will do it automatically, which could be helpful while learning and trying new things.
+Some web pages allow you to build IR automatically, which can be helpful while learning and trying new things.
 Here is one example:

 + [Compiler Explorer](https://godbolt.org/)